18F/PriceHistoryAPI/README.md

 ## STATUS

-Robert L. Read is the main engineer on this project, and has been working about 7 weeks on it as of August 24th.
-It is now in demo-prototype mode, and is moving toward a pilot launch of 100 buyers within the government.
+Robert L. Read is the main engineer on this project, which was begun as Presidentional Innovation Fellowship project in July of 2013.
 At the time of this writing it is probably not documented well enough to use easily, though of course I will respond <read.robert@gmail.com> to any questions.

-This code is therefore at present quite specialized, and is unlikely to be valuable to anybody not directly interested in the project, except perhaps as an example.
+The code is currently in use within the Federal government in a Beta mode, with a plan to roll out to many federal procurement officers by the summer of 2014.
+That website, however, will have data that the government considers sensitive, and will be available only to federal employees.

+However, this code is in the public domain within the United States.
+I would love to see it used by someobody else--- for example, a city or state, that wanted to present a simple research tool for price transactions, or to provide their citizens transparency into their purchases.

 ## WHY YOU MIGHT CARE

+You might find some value in this code if you want an example of using Python code to load a SOLR index.

+You might find some value if you want to see an approach to adapting mulitple file formats to loading into a single harmonized schema.

-Today, this project is highly specialized, but we would like to factor out the "Prices Paid" part of this to make it a more general tool---a "Simple Heterogeneous Data Visualizer".
+Today, this project is specialized, but we would like to factor out the "Prices Paid" part of this to make it a more general tool---a "Simple Heterogeneous Data Visualizer".
 You can help with that!

-If you are interested in using SOLR from python, this might be valuable as an example.
+You might use this code as a starting point if you want to provide an API to a SOLR index but don't want to allow direct access against SOLR for security or other reasons.

 ## WHAT IT DOES